michaelfaulkner/xy-type-models/README.md

 # xy-type-models

-xy-type-models is a Fortran 90/Python application that implements the event-chain and Metropolis-Hastings Monte Carlo algorithms for the simulation of two-dimensional XY-type models in statistical physics. xy-type-models is able to perform event-chain and Metropolis-Hastings simulation of the XY and harmonic XY (HXY) spin models and Metropolis-Hastings simulation of the Maggs lattice-field electrolyte model in the grand canonical ensemble (for particles).
+xy-type-models is an open-source Fortran/Python application that implements the event-chain and Metropolis-Hastings Monte Carlo algorithms for the simulation of two-dimensional XY-type models in statistical physics.
+Event-chain and Metropolis-Hastings simulation is available for the XY and harmonic XY (HXY) spin models.
+Metropolis-Hastings simulation is available for the Maggs lattice-field electrolyte model in the grand canonical ensemble (for particles).
 Each model is defined on a two-dimensional square lattice.

-We provide multivalued and elementary versions of lattice-field electrolyte.
+We provide multivalued and elementary versions of the lattice-field electrolyte.
 In the former, the charge value at each lattice site can be any integer multiple of the elementary charge, q; in the latter, the charge values are zero or ±q.
 In order to easily compare with the XY and HXY models, we have set q = 2\pi.

 For an introduction to the three-dimensional Maggs lattice-field electrolyte model in the canonical ensemble (for particles), see [\[Maggs2002\]](https://doi.org/10.1103/PhysRevLett.88.196402).
 For an introduction to both the